What is Trade Credit Insurance?

 Disadvantages of Trade Credit Insurance

-- Trade credit insurance cost is an additional cost that needs to be incurred by the business.
+- The cost associated with trade credit insurance is an additional cost that needs to be incurred by the business.
 Moreover, depending upon the nature of the insured, these costs can vary and even prove to be high in certain cases.

 - Not all businesses are insurable with trade credit insurance.
 For instance, accounts that involve high credit risk are usually not covered.
 Moreover, non-payment scenarios such as customer disputes, quality issues with goods and services, etc. are also not covered.